hong27/hong27.github.io/index.md

-This is some code notes about OpenFOAM, numerical computing on HPC and python.
+This is some code notes about OpenFOAM, numerical computing on HPC, python etc.